 The selected consolidated financial data set forth below should be read in conjunction with "Management's discussion and analysis of financial condition and results of operations" and the consolidated financial statements and related notes included elsewhere in this prospectus.
 The selected consolidated balance sheet data as of the end of each fiscal year presented below, and the selected consolidated income statement data for each of the years then ended, other than the pro forma data, have been derived from our audited consolidated financial statements included elsewhere herein.
-The selected consolidated balance sheet data as of the end of each fiscal quarter presented below, and the selected consolidated income statement data for the periods then ended, other than the pro forma data, have been derived from our unaudited consolidated financial statements included elsewhere herein.
+The selected consolidated balance sheet data as of the end of each fiscal quarter presented below, and the selected consolidated balance sheet data as of the end of each fiscal quarter presented below, and the selected consolidated balance sheet data as of the end of each fiscal quarter presented below, and the selected consolidated income statement data for the periods then ended, other than the pro forma data, have been derived from our unaudited consolidated financial statements included elsewhere herein.
 The historical per share data has been adjusted to reflect the two-for-three reverse stock split effected as part of our reclassification.
 The historical data are not necessarily indicative of results to be expected for any future period.